kartAI/NGIS-training-machine-webclient/README.md

 5. Choose which layers you would like to include and the image settings for the data you are retrieving.
 (Optional: Enter an email adress to get the data sent to your email)

+6. (Optional: Enter an email address to get the data sent to you)

 7. Click "Order" and wait for your data to be downloaded.

 8. Download your data on the next page, or check your email for a zip file.